SohanChoudhury/APrisonerProblem/README.md

 ### An interesting logic problem, the solution to which I coded using Go.

-In my second semester at Georgia Tech, I'm enrolled in CS 2051, a discrete math course.
+In my second semester at Georgia Tech, I'm taking CS 2051, a discrete math course.
 Our professor regularly gives us puzzles to work through, and this logic problem was one I found particularly challenging.
 As I'm currently learning [Go](https://golang.org), I decided to write a simple program to test whether my solution would work for larger test cases.

 ### The problem.